- Application deadline: June

 West Teaching Scholarship at Catawba College Academy of Teaching

 The Catawba College Teacher Education Department and The Ritchie Academy for Teaching are looking for students who have an interest in the teaching profession.
 The West Teaching Scholarship at the Catawba College Academy for Teaching is available.
 The scholarship is a yearly award of $2,500 in addition to any other academic scholarships for which the student is eligible.
-The Academy provides a wealth of experiences including early field experiences, excursions and professional networking.
+The Academy provides a wealth of experiences including early field experiences, excursions, and professional networking.
 We currently have 20 West Teaching Scholars across four cohorts!
 Interested students may apply online or contact us to discuss this scholarship.
 The West Teaching Scholars application is located at the following link: http://catawba.edu/academyforteaching.
-The deadline for submitting applications is December 1, 2017.
-In order to be eligible for the West Scholarship, students must have applied to and have been accepted to Catawba College.
+The deadline for submitting applications is December.
+To be eligible for the West Scholarship, students must have applied to and have been accepted to Catawba College.

 Jefferson Scholars-University of Virginia

 The goal of nurturing future leaders is at the heart of the Jefferson Scholars Foundation’s mission: to attract to the University the most promising leaders, scholars, and citizens in the world.
 Check out the Jefferson Scholars website for more information.
 See your high school guidance counselor if you would like to be nominated.
-Deadline is December 1, 2017.
+The deadline is December.

 Lenoir-Rhyne University Teaching Scholarship

-Lenoir-Rhyne is offering a scholarship valued up to $5,500 a year for students who are interested in a career in teaching.
-Priority consideration will be given to applications received by January 10, 2018, but it is strongly encouraged to apply immediately as spaces for this scholarship program are limited.
+Lenoir-Rhyne is offering a scholarship valued at up to $5,500 a year for students who are interested in a career in teaching.
+Priority consideration will be given to applications received by January, but it is strongly encouraged to apply immediately as spaces for this scholarship program are limited.
 Please go to the website to apply. https://www.lr.edu/academics/opportunities-for-exceptional-students/teaching-scholars.

 Ronald McDonald House Charities Scholarship

-The Ronald McDonald House Charities Scholarship Program seeks to invest in students who are exemplary role models and leaders in their community, demonstrate academic achievement, and have the initiative to fulfill their educational goals.
-Priority is given to students with financial need.
+The Ronald McDonald House Charities Scholarship Program seeks to invest in students who are exemplary role models and leaders in their community, demonstrate academic achievement and have the initiative to fulfill their educational goals.
+Priority is given to students with financial needs.
 Since 1985, more than $52 million in scholarships have been awarded.
-Scholarship may be used at a four year college/university, community college, or vocational school.
-Application deadline is January 2017. http://www.rmhc.org.
+The scholarship may be used at a four-year college/university, community college, or vocational school.
+The application deadline is January. http://www.rmhc.org.

 George A. Stoudemire Memorial Scholarship

 Eligible students may obtain an application form from the Lincoln County Extension Office or at a Lincoln County high school.
-This application must be returned to the Extension Office by the close of business on January 31, 2018.
+This application must be returned to the Extension Office by the close of business in January.
 For more information, contact the Cooperative Extension Service at 704-736-8452.
 Please visit http://lincoln.ces.ncsu.edu/stoudemire/ for eligibility requirements and further information.

 Matthew C. Graziadei Achievement Scholarship Award

 The Matthew C. Graziadei Achievement scholarship award will be awarded to an outstanding North Carolina high school senior with a disability.
-The award includes $1,000 to be used for any post high school learning experience/training or for equipment/technology needed for employment.
+The award includes $1,000 to be used for any post-high school learning experience/training or equipment/technology needed for employment.

 Erline Mayberry Scholarship

-The Veterans of Foreign War Auxiliary Department of North Carolina is offering four (4) one year scholarships in the amount of $1,000.00.
-Scholarships are selected based on academic record, financial need, character, and school and community activities.
-To be eligible, a student must plan to attend a two or four year college in North Carolina, be the son, daughter, grandchild, or stepchild of a current member of the VFW Auxiliary or the VFW.
+The Veterans of Foreign War Auxiliary Department of North Carolina is offering four (4) one-year scholarships of $1,000.00.
+Scholarships are selected based on academic records, financial need, character, and school, and community activities.
+To be eligible, a student must plan to attend a two or four-year college in North Carolina, be the son, daughter, grandchild, or stepchild of a current member of the VFW Auxiliary or the VFW.
 The student must be recommended by the principal, a teacher, or counselor as scholastically and morally worthy to be considered for a scholarship.
-Deadline to return application to the scholarship chairman is February 15, 2017.
+The deadline to return the application to the scholarship chairman is February.
 For more information and an application, please see your guidance counselor.

 Household Quotes Scholarship

 This $1250 scholarship aims to encourage students to come up with some creative ideas and opinions about the future of eco-friendly housing.
 The purpose of the scholarship is to attempt to help students of the future make positive changes to the eco-friendly home improvement industry.
-Deadline to apply is February 28, 2018. http://householdquotes.co.uk/scholarship/
+The deadline to apply is February. http://householdquotes.co.uk/scholarship/

 The North Carolina Electronic Security Association Scholarship